bbamyaphatt/project/AB Test Analysis: Click-Through Rate Performance.md

 ```

 First, we calculate each group's individual CTR using the formula `clicks / impressions`.
-These rates are essential for later determining the absolute difference, which means how much one CTR directly differs from the other, and the relative difference, which means
+These rates are essential for later determining the absolute difference (`absolute_diff`), which means how much one CTR directly differs from the other, and the relative difference (`relative_diff`), which means
 the percentage change of the test group's CTR compared to the control.

 ```py